avengerpenguin/traditionalmead.uk/content/Highland Wineries/moniack-mead.md

 I first encounted this mead at a "Highland Village" component of the Christmas markets in Edinburgh.
 The German side of the markets closed up by Christmas Day, but the Highland side stayed open right up until midnight on Hogmanay.
-It was served warmed and this is a mead that does well served warm in the Winter.
-It is a mead that I happily warm, mull or otherwise flavour in the Winte.
+It was served warmed and this is a drink that does well served warm in the Winter.

 ## Appearance